Agnico Eagle Mines Limited (AEM) is destined for greater heights as its last quarter sales were 1,326 M

 Agnico Eagle Mines Limited (NYSE: AEM) Trading Performance Indicators

-Here are Agnico Eagle Mines Limited’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 1.50.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 4.27.
-Likewise, its price to free cash flow for the trailing twelve months is 137.28.
+You can see what Agnico Eagle Mines Limited (AEM) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 1.50.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.73.
+Likewise, its price to free cash flow for the trailing twelve months is 376.70.

 Technical Analysis of Agnico Eagle Mines Limited (AEM)

-During the past 100 days, Agnico Eagle Mines Limited’s (AEM) raw stochastic average was set at 1.44%, which indicates a significant decrease from 5.04% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 31.22% in the past 14 days, which was lower than the 40.75% volatility it showed in the past 100 days.
+During the past 100 days, Agnico Eagle Mines Limited’s (AEM) raw stochastic average was set at 17.07%, which indicates a significant decrease from 62.83% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 47.55% in the past 14 days, which was higher than the 42.00% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $49.05, while its 200-day Moving Average is $53.46.
-Nevertheless, the first resistance level for the watch stands at $39.74 in the near term.
-At $41.04, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $41.90.
-If the price goes on to break the first support level at $37.58, it is likely to go to the next support level at $36.72.
-Assuming the price breaks the second support level, the third support level stands at $35.42.
+At the time of writing, stock’s 50-day Moving Average is $48.23, while its 200-day Moving Average is $53.19.
+However, in the short run, Agnico Eagle Mines Limited’s stock first resistance to watch stands at $43.80.
+Second resistance stands at $44.62.
+The third major resistance level sits at $45.78.
+If the price goes on to break the first support level at $41.82, it is likely to go to the next support level at $40.66.
+Assuming the price breaks the second support level, the third support level stands at $39.85.

 Agnico Eagle Mines Limited (NYSE: AEM) Key Stats